TashRj/CTF-Writeup/README.md

-This would be the CTF writeup for Silver Platter in TryHackMe
+This would be some CTF's writeups that i have done.

+- TryHackMe CTF [THM]